bekacham/Overtime-Code-Along/README.md

 - x Needs to be documented if employee did not log overtime
 - x Create audit log for each text
 - x Need to update end_date when confirmed
-- Need to update audit log status when overtime rejected
+- x Need to update audit log status when overtime rejected
-- Update buttons on employee homepage so they show on mobile
+- x Update buttons on employee homepage so they show on mobile
-- Update buttons to include time span
+- x Update buttons to include time span
-- Update button sort order on employee homepage
+- x Update button sort order on employee homepage
 - Remove unnecessary nav bar buttons for admins
 - Fix admin dashboard bug
 - Implement honeybager error reporting